TheMeinerLP/MinecraftOTEL/README.md

 - The OpenTelemetry Collector listens on `4317/4318` for OTLP and forwards traces to Tempo.
 - Prometheus scrapes metrics from the collector on `:8889`.
 - Logs are forwarded to Loki via the collector (`/loki/api/v1/push`).
+- The prebuilt dashboard is in `dashboards/grafana/minecraftotel.json` and is auto-provisioned by Docker Compose.

 ## API Usage (Paper + Velocity)
 MinecraftOTEL exposes a small API so other plugins can create meters or react to